GSTT-CSC/QMS-Template/README.md

 **New Users**

-Consult the Wiki for deployment instructions.
+Consult the link for the work instruction to set this up for your institution.
 The CSC will provide consultancy on setting this up and QMS training for NHS departments.

 |[QMS SETUP INSTRUCTIONS](Work-Instruction.md)|
 |---|